DAT PAT Guide

 What apertures are possible?

 The DAT problems only really require you to assess 3 main apertures: the front-back, top-bottom, and side-side, like those shown below.
-However, because the object can be moved in the opposite direction, the inversions of these apertures (e.g. back-front, bottom-top, and other side-side show below) are also correct.
+However, because the object can be moved in the opposite direction, the inversions of these apertures (e.g. back-front, bottom-top, and reverse side-side shown below) are also correct.
 So, when you get to a keyhole problem, just envision the 3 standard apertures and realize that the correct answer may also be inverted compared to what you’re picturing.

 Incorrect apertures, like the examples at the bottom, often resemble correct apertures, except they are not quite correctly shaped - being misshapen or having the wrong proportions.